-NOLA doctor accused of voyeurism has Baton Rouge ties, records show
+Sheriff: Ochsner doctor used hidden camera to film coworkers in restrooms

 Latest Weather Blog

-JEFFERSON - A New Orleans-area doctor is accused of using a hidden camera to record his coworkers inside bathrooms at an Ochsner facility, and records show he has ties to the Baton Rouge community, as well.
+JEFFERSON - A New Orleans-area doctor is accused of using a hidden camera to record his coworkers inside bathrooms at an Ochsner facility.

-The Jefferson Parish Sheriff's Office told WWLTV that 37-year-old Dr. Andrew Matthews, a resident trainee, was booked on 10 counts of video voyeurism.
+The Jefferson Parish Sheriff's Office told WWLTV that 37-year-old Andrew Matthews, a resident trainee, was booked on 10 counts of video voyeurism.

 The device was reportedly found by a worker at the hospital late Wednesday morning.
 Security staff at the hospital was able to identify Matthews as the suspect and turned both him and the device over to law enforcement.

-Note: EDITOR'S NOTE: A prior version of this report referenced online records showing that Andrew Matthews is also affiliated with a medical business in Baton Rouge.
-That license from the State Board of Medical Examiners is associated with a different Dr. Andrew Matthews, also with ties to Ochsner.
-The Andrew Matthews facing allegations in Jefferson Parish is not affiliated with a practice in Baton Rouge.
-WBRZ regrets the error.